viktorchernev/DescribeDocumentation/documentation.github/DescribeGrammar-tags.md

 Another way of thinking about this is that tags are a way of saying what list goes where - you tag a list somewhere in your code (by tagging the head element) and then copy that head element in other lists, instead of copying the whole list.

 Note that tags, decorators and links are written after the text of an entry, and are grouped together - all links - one after another and all the decorators  - one after another.
 It is not valid to have those mingled together, or having a tag in the middle of the text, for example.
-It is also not valid to have multiple tags in one item.
+It is also not valid to have multiple tags on one item.

 Example:
 ![tags](https://github.com/viktorchernev/DescribeCompiler/assets/72315339/383a4ebe-0ba9-4377-824a-050d338321e3)